NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 ## Overview

-API for communication suppliers to integrate with NHS Notify.
+API for letter suppliers to integrate with NHS Notify.

+This API lets you:

+* Get lists of letters allocated to you
+* Download letter PDFs and metadata
+* Update and manage letter statuses
+* Submit and retrieve management information (MI)

 This specification represents the in-development 'next' version of the API schema and should be treated as unstable